MikuZZZ/Posh-PG/README.md

 # Posh-PG

-Access PostgreSQL Database direct from PowerShell.
+Access PostgreSQL Database from PowerShell.

 **Warning: This project is in early development stage, and everything could be changed.
 Do not use it in production environment.**